William Peckover

-William Peckover was a gunner in the Royal Navy and served on several vessels, most notably several commanded by James Cook or William Bligh.
+William Peckover was a gunner in the Royal Navy and served on several historic expeditions, notably all three of James Cook's journeys to the Pacific (1768-1779) and William Bligh's journey to Tahiti (1787-1790), on which the "Mutiny on the Bounty" occurred.
+He was one of 18 loyal crew members who were set adrift with Bligh and survived a journey of 3618 nmi in an open boat after the mutiny.

 He was born 17 June 1748, son of Daniel Peckover and Mary Avies in Aynho in the Cherwell Valley, Northamptonshire.

 Early navy career

 Peckover joined Captain Cook's Endeavour expedition aged 21, on 25 July 1768 as an able-bodied seaman.
 On the return to Britain, he petitioned Joseph Banks requesting to gain him a berth as a midshipman on Cook's next voyage.
 Peckover wrote "as you were so good to me During your last Voyage & so generous sinc your Return I am Determined to haxard my Life… I ham now Emboldend to solicit your Goodness to have me appointed Supernumery Midshipman in one of the Ships newly Commissioned for the South Seas".
 He was unsuccessful, but was appointed on 4 February 1772 as gunner's mate in Resolution and departed on Cook's second expedition.
 On Cook's third and final voyage (on the Discovery), which he joined on 16 February 1776, Peckover was appointed ship's gunner.